 Charities such as Age UK, Mind, Refuge and Shout all need telephone or virtual volunteers during this challenging time.
 The NHS is asking for check-in-and-chat volunteering to support those at risk of loneliness during lockdown.

-Alternatively you could collect shopping or medicines for vulnerable people in you community or volunteer as a delivery driver.
+Alternatively, you could collect shopping or medicines for vulnerable people in your community or volunteer as a delivery driver.

 To find out what you can do search Do-it from home.

 Having a second (or third) language under your belt can help you to stand out in a competitive jobs market.
 Business in all forms is increasingly international so mastering a well-used language such as Portuguese, Spanish, French or German will often give you an edge.